Small Business Entrepreneur Grants Program

 - general business operating costs (including bookkeeping/accounting and tax returns)

-- retrospective payments for expenses already incurred or work already undertaken.
+- retrospective payments for expenses already incurred prior to grant funding approval date or work already undertaken.

 Read the following: